How To Maximise The Effectiveness of Your Moth Traps

 1. Where is the best place to position Moth Traps?

 The best place for the Clothes Moth Traps is about 3-6 feet above floor level (the height moths fly), on a shelf, on top of a wardrobe, or even hanging from a hook.
-The ideal position for the Moth Trap is away from direct light, highly trafficked areas, or circulating air (drafts, A/C, ventilation, open windows).
+The ideal position for the traps is away from direct light, highly trafficked areas, or circulating air (drafts, A/C, ventilation, open windows).
 Don’t place the traps near moth repellents or scents like lavender and cedar.

 Lastly, keep Moth Traps away from children and pets.
 While non-toxic, our Clothes Moth Traps are very sticky!